 Then, choose the file of the downloaded database, and click the “Go” button at the bottom of the page to start uploading the file.

 The upload time depends on your database size, some hosting providers limit the size per file, but you can divide the upload into multiple parts.
 Anyway, when the upload is complete, you will see a green message telling you about the successful import of a number of tables that the database has.

 6. Upload the content directory

 If you have the cPanel control panel, things will be easier, and it will be faster.
-However, if you can only have an FTP method, then I recommend using the Cyberduck FTP software, which can be installed on both Mac, and Windows machines.
+However, if you can only have an FTP method, then I recommend using the Cyberduck FTP software, which can be installed on both Mac and Windows machines.

 If you want to upload the file in the ZIP format that I recommend, in the above post, you will find how to extract that folder in WordPress using a simple and free plugin.

 7. Test the new domain